Thomas J. Hudner Jr.: Medal of Honor action

-The 4 December incident grounded Hudner for a month, as he injured his back in the landing, an injury he later said persisted for 6 to 8 years.
-He flew 27 combat missions during the war, serving there until 20 January 1951, when Leyte was rotated back to the Atlantic Fleet.
-On 13 April 1951, Hudner received the Medal of Honor from President Harry S. Truman, meeting Brown's widow, Daisy Brown, in the process.
+Hudner was grounded for a month, as he had injured his back in the landing, an injury he later said persisted for 6 to 8 years.
+He flew 27 combat missions during the war, serving there until January 20, 1951, when Leyte was rotated back to the Atlantic Fleet.
+On April 13, 1951, Hudner received the Medal of Honor from President Harry S. Truman, meeting Brown's widow, Daisy Brown, in the process.
 The two stayed in regular contact for at least 50 years following this meeting.
-He was the first service member to receive the medal during the Korean War, though several others would receive the medal for actions which occurred before 4December 1950.
+He was the first service member to receive the medal during the Korean War, though several others would receive the medal for actions which occurred before December 4, 1950.

 Hudner said he was occasionally criticized for his actions, and that "about 90" people had told him he acted recklessly.
 His commanders noted his actions may have endangered the helicopter pilot and sacrificed an aircraft, criticisms Hudner later said did not make him regret his decision, as he felt it was a spur-of-the-moment action.
 Still, commanders later issued orders forbidding pilots from crash-landing in a similar way to try to save downed wingmen.
 On later reflection, Hudner indicated he did not consider himself a hero for his actions.